catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 options, these include:

 * The **datastore type** which defines the type of database to be deployed.
-  For this instance we are using mySQL.
+  For this instance we are using MySQL.
 * The **database version** which is informed by your datastore type.
 * The **flavor**, which determines the vCPU and RAM assigned to the instance.